Colin Callender: Early career

 Callender started in the entertainment industry as a member of Britain's National Youth Theatre and began his production career in 1974 at the Royal Court Theatre in London as stage manager working with directors such as Mike Leigh, David Hare and Sam Shepard.
-Later he joined Granada Television as a graduate trainee where he worked on Cat on a Hot Tin Roof (1976) the Granada co-production with NBC starring Natalie Wood, Robert Wagner and Laurence Olivier.
+Later, he joined Granada Television as a graduate trainee where he worked on Cat on a Hot Tin Roof (1976) the Granada co-production with NBC starring Natalie Wood, Robert Wagner and Laurence Olivier.

 Primetime Television

-In 1978 Callender co-founded Primetime Television where he quickly established himself as one of the UK's leading television and film producers.
-At Primetime he pioneered the pre-selling and co-producing of UK drama with foreign broadcasters.
+In 1978, Callender co-founded Primetime Television where he quickly established himself as one of the UK's leading television and film producers.
+At Primetime, he pioneered the pre-selling and co-producing of UK drama with foreign broadcasters.
 When the UK's fourth network Channel Four was created, Primetime was the first independent production company to be commissioned by the new channel with the television adaptation of the RSC's groundbreaking nine-hour stage play The Life And Adventures of Nicholas Nickleby (1982).
 It was Callender's first credit as a producer and he went on to win the Emmy Award for Outstanding Miniseries in a category that included other nominees The Winds of War (1983) and The Thorn Birds (1983).

-Other Primetime productions included D. H. Lawrence's The Captain's Doll (1983) starring Jeremy Irons for the BBC and ARD Germany, Separate Tables (1983) starring Alan Bates and Julie Christie directed by John Schlesinger.
+Other Primetime productions included D. H. Lawrence's The Captain's Doll (1983), starring Jeremy Irons, for the BBC and ARD Germany, Separate Tables (1983) starring Alan Bates and Julie Christie, directed by John Schlesinger.

 The Callender Company

-In 1983, Callender founded The Callender Company Ltd. The company produced Mr. Halpern And Mr. Johnson (1983) starring Laurence Olivier and Jackie Gleeson; Peter Greenway's The Belly of an Architect (1987), which was the official British entry to the 1987 Cannes Film Festival; John Schlesinger's Madame Sousatzka (1988) starring Shirley MacLaine; The Bretts a 13-hour mini-series for Masterpiece Theatre, Prisoner of Honour (1991) starring Richard Dreyfuss.
+In 1983, Callender founded The Callender Company Ltd. The company produced Mr. Halpern And Mr. Johnson (1983) starring Laurence Olivier and Jackie Gleeson; Peter Greenway's The Belly of an Architect (1987), which was the official British entry to the 1987 Cannes Film Festival; John Schlesinger's Madame Sousatzka (1988) starring Shirley MacLaine; The Bretts a 13-hour mini-series for Masterpiece Theatre, Prisoner of Honour (1991), starring Richard Dreyfuss.
 Callender was in the forefront of bringing together talent from the UK and the U.S., which has gone on to become one of the hallmarks of his career.

-During this time Callender also created and produced the British cult hit The Last Resort (1987) which changed the face of late night television in the UK and launched the career of British TV personality Jonathan Ross.
+During this time, Callender also created and produced the British cult hit The Last Resort (1987), which changed the face of late night television in the UK and launched the career of British TV personality Jonathan Ross.

 HBO

 In 1986, Callender moved to the U.S. to become Executive Producer of HBO's newly formed East Coast production unit HBO Showcase.
-HBO Showcase produced 27 films receiving widespread critical acclaim and earning HBO its first Emmy Award for drama.
+HBO Showcase produced 27 films, receiving widespread critical acclaim and earning HBO its first Emmy Award for drama.
 In 1996, Callender and HBO CEO Jeffrey Bewkes created the film division HBO NYC.
-Shortly thereafter he was appointed president of HBO Films, based in LA, which rapidly developed a reputation for consistently producing an award-winning slate of sophisticated and provocative television and feature films.
+Shortly thereafter, he was appointed president of HBO Films, based in Los Angeles, which rapidly developed a reputation for consistently producing an award-winning slate of sophisticated and provocative television and feature films.

-During his tenure Callender oversaw the production of over 115 award-winning movies and mini-series, among them:
+During his tenure, Callender oversaw the production of over 115 award-winning movies and mini-series, among them: